-This service restores frequency controlled disturbance reserve and shall be activated within 15 minutes.
+The fast active disturbance reserve restores frequency controlled disturbance reserve and shall be activated within 15 minutes.

 This service can be exchanged between the subsystems of the joint Nordic regulation market or as supportive power.
-However, in the event of power shortages, Appendix 9 comes into force.
+However, in the event of power shortages, Appendix 9 Rules for managing power shortages during high consumption, bottlenecks or disturbances comes into force.